The Musical Traditions of Moroccan Jews

 About this talk

-Throughout the centuries, Moroccan Jews preserved and blended religious and secular musical traditions, improvising upon them and popularizing them.
-By frequently collaborating with Muslim musicians, they helped develop a musical style that was authentically Moroccan.
+Throughout the centuries, Moroccan Jews preserved, blended, and adapted both religious and secular musical traditions, while also contributing to their development and popularization.
+Through frequent collaboration with Muslim musicians, they helped shape a musical style that was distinctly Moroccan.

-This talk will explore the diverse musical traditions within Moroccan Jewish practice.
-The music of both men and women, including sacred, liturgical, and humorous traditions, forms part of a larger sonic world that has helped Moroccan Jews integrate different aspects of their identities.
+This talk explores the diverse musical traditions of Moroccan Jewish life.
+The music of both men and women—including sacred, liturgical, and humorous traditions—forms part of a broader sonic world through which Moroccan Jews expressed and integrated different aspects of their identities.

 About Vanessa